The Problem of Self-reliance: Trusting in Christ Plus Something

 Category: Excerpts

-There are only two religions in this world, only two, a religion of bondage and a religion of freedom, true freedom, absolute freedom.
-You have either the way of Cain, a way built upon self-reliance, self-sufficiency, and self-accomplishment.
-And then there’s Sarah, the way of Abel.
-It’s a way of faith, a way of complete abandonment, of self, and complete reliance upon the God who made me.
-And his provision for my soul.
-Christ, only two and one, of course, is true Christianity.
+There are only two religions in this world, only two: a religion of bondage and a religion of freedom, true freedom, absolute freedom.
+You have either the way of Cain, a way built upon self-reliance, self-sufficiency, and self-accomplishment, and then there’s Sarah, the way of Abel.
+It’s a way of faith, a way of complete abandonment of self, and complete reliance upon the God who made me and His provision for my soul.
+Christ.
+Only two, and one, of course, is true Christianity.
 The other is everything that is not true Christianity.

-I’ll close by quoting We sung it Luther’s words.
-Therefore, my trust, it’s in the Lord and not in my own merit on him.
-My soul shall rest.
+I’ll close by quoting, we sung it, Luther’s words: “Therefore, my trust, it’s in the Lord and not in my own merit.
+On Him, my soul shall rest.
 His word upholds my fainting spirit.
-His promised mercy is my fault as my strong as my anchor right there my comfort and my sweet support.
+His promised mercy is my fort, my strong anchor right there, my comfort and my sweet support” (Psalm 119:114).
 I beg you to trust in Christ today.
-You don’t want to leave this world without Christ saving me, knowing Jesus Christ and trusting Him and Him alone as your only hope for eternal life as your only hope for recovering for your sin.
+You don’t want to leave this world without Christ saving you, knowing Jesus Christ and trusting Him and Him alone as your only hope for eternal life, as your only hope for recovering from your sin.
 We all need one.
 You won’t be able to ever do it.
-You can’t do enough to appease God Jesus Christ has done it all.
+You can’t do enough to appease God.
+Jesus Christ has done it all.

 This excerpt was taken from the full sermon, “Two Women, Two Covenants, Two Unexpected Children“.